 The toy example in Figure 1 is different from the HDLSS focus of this paper because the sample sizes n+ and n- are larger than the dimension d = 2.
 Some perhaps surprising effects occur in HDLSS contexts.
 This point is illustrated in Figure 2.
 The data in Figure 2 have dimension d = 39, with $n+ = 20$ data vectors from Class +1 represented as red plus signs, and $n- = 20$ data vectors from Class -1 represented as blue circles.
-The 2 distributions are nearly standard normal (i.e., Gaussian with zero mean vector and identity covariance), except that the mean in the first dimension only is shifted to +2.2 (-2.2 resp.) for Class +1 (-1 resp.).
+The data were drawn from 2 distributions that are nearly standard normal (i.e., Gaussian with zero mean vector and identity covariance), except that the mean in the first dimension only is shifted to +2.2 (-2.2 resp.) for Class +1 (-1 resp.).
 The data are not simple to visualize because of the high dimension, but some important lower dimensional projections are shown in the various panels of Figure 2.

 The thick, dashed purple line in Figure 2 shows the first dimension.
-Because the true difference in the Gaussian means lies only in this direction, this is the normal vector of the Bayes risk optimal separating hyperplane.
-Discrimination methods whose normal vector lies close to this direction should have good "generalization" properties, i.e., new data will be discriminated as well as possible.
-The thick purple line is carefully chosen to maximize "data piling."
-It represents the vector $w = (\overline{x}^+ - \overline{x}^-)\widehat{\Sigma}^{-1/2}$, where \overline{x}^+ (\overline{x}^- resp.) is the mean vector of Class +1 (-1 resp.), and $\widehat{\Sigma}$ represents the covariance matrix of the full data set, with the superscript -1/2 indicating the matrix square root of the generalized inverse.
+Because the true difference in the Gaussian means lies only in this direction, this is the normal vector of the theoretical Bayes risk optimal separating hyperplane.
+Discrimination methods whose normal vector lies close to this direction should have good generalization properties, i.e., new data will be discriminated as well as possible.
+The thick purple line is the maximal data piling direction.
+It is seen in Ahn and Marron (2004) that for general HDLSS discrimination problems, there are a number of direction vectors which have the property that both classes pile completely onto just two points, one for each class (i.e., all projections on that data vector are identical to one value for each class).
+Out of all of these, there is a unique direction, which maximizes the separation of the two piling points, called the maximal data piling direction.
+This direction is computed as $w = \widehat{\Sigma}^{-1}(\overline{x}^+ - \overline{x}^-)$, where \overline{x}^+ (\overline{x}^- resp.) is the mean vector of Class +1 (-1 resp.), and $\hat{\Sigma}$ represents the covariance matrix of the full data set, with the superscript -1 indicating the generalized inverse.
 The generalized inverse is needed in HDLSS situations, because the covariance matrix is not of full rank.
 The direction w is nearly that of Fisher Linear Discrimination, except that it uses the full data covariance matrix, instead of the within class version.
-The first dimension, together with the vector w, determine a two-dimensional subspace, and the top panel of Figure 2 shows the projection of the data onto that two-dimensional subspace.
-Another way to think of the top panel is that the full d = 39-dimensional space is rotated around the axis determined by the first dimension, until the vector wappears.
+As noted by a referee, the true Fisher Linear Discrimination direction (based on the pooled within class covariance matrix) does not give data piling, see Figure 15.3 in Schölkopf and Smola (2002).
+In Ahn and Marron (2004) it is seen that the two methods are identical in non-HDLSS situations.
+However Bickel and Levina (2004) have demonstrated very poor HDLSS properties of the true FLD, which is consistent with the corresponding version of Figure 2 showing an even worse angle with the optimal vector (not shown here to save space).
+The first dimension, together with the vector w, determine a two-dimensional subspace, and the top panel of Figure 2 shows the projection of the data onto that two-dimensional plane.
+Another way to think of the top panel is that the full d = 39-dimensional space is rotated around the axis determined by the first dimension, until the two dimensional plane contains the vector w.
 Note that the data within each class appear to be collinear.